hackerlank/irccli/README.md

 - Only print `QUIT` messages for the channel the user quit from (multiple if necessary)
  - (And log to the correct channel)
  - Maybe use structs for each channel and keep an array of users
+- Add (readline) autocomplete for usernames on the channel